-Your refrigerator is two-way (LP gas and 120-volt electricity).
-It is equipped with a control system, which can automatically select the most suitable energy source which is available, either 120-volt AC, or LP gas operation.
+Your refrigerator operates off either LP gas or 120-volt electricity.
+The refrigerator is equipped with a control system, which can automatically select the most suitable energy source which is available, either 120-volt AC, or LP gas operation.
 The refrigerator can be run either in a factory preset temperature setting AUTO mode, or in MANUAL mode.
+The refrigerator controls will work down to 9.6-volt DC.